 You've probably heard the term 'masala'—it's the closest thing we have to Western curry powder: A mixture of spices and herbs that form the base of Indian dishes and gives them their characteristic flavors.
 Every Indian kitchen has a 'masala dabba' or two; round stainless steel containers with an inner and outer lid and about six smaller round containers inside that are the heart and soul of our kitchens.
 One masala dabba will hold the whole spices and the other, the powders and personalized blends of spices.
 Why do we need both whole and powdered versions of the same spice, you ask?
 Well, every dish has many layers of spice that come together in various techniques.
 Some may use whole.
 Some use only powders in different proportions.
 Some, both.

 Spice mixes can be complicated, but they need not be.
-Indeed, most of my recipes call for only a handful, but treating those spices correctly is key to maximizing the flavor you get out of them.
-In this series, Working with Indian Spices, we'll go through the basics, from blending to roasting to frying.
+Indeed, many recipes call for only a handful, but treating those spices correctly is key to maximizing the flavor you get out of them.

 The three main ways to use spice in Indian food are to dry-roast and grind; fry in oil and then pound; or to simply use them whole in what we call a tadka.
 Dry-roasted and fried spices can then be ground into wet or dry masalas (spice mixtures) and used according to the requirements of the dish.
 Today, we'll have a look at dry-roasting whole spices.